How to Apply

 Need Help Applying?

-To get assistance in completing the FAFSA or to ask any questions, you may call:
+Get assistance in completing the FAFSA or to ask any questions.

 Toll-Free Help Line